Gaza Emergency Appeal

-£100 provides vital emergency medical aid, including hospital beds, surgical equipment and medicine to save lives.
+£100 provides vital emergency medical aid, including disposables and essential medicine.

 Human Appeal’s work in Gaza and the West Bank

 Last year, your donations helped a total of 300,000 people in Gaza.
-Around 20,000 people now have access to our optic centre, which provides check-ups for students and orphans.
-As part of its Gaza emergency response, Human Appeal provided essential anaesthetic drugs to benefit at least 10,000 patients.
+We provided anaesthetic drugs to at least 10,000 people, and around 20,000 people now have access to our optic centre, which provides check-ups for students and orphans.